mrwangyou/DBRL/README.md

 We adopt JSBSim as flight dynamic model to build our dogfight environment, and Dogfight 2 to simulate the situation when the plane is confronted with a missile.

+If you are new to air combat simulation or reinforcement learning algorithm, we advise you to learn [DBRL tutorial](tutorial.ipynb) first.

 ## <div align="center">Gym Parameters</div>

 ```python